Skip to content

 • /compress: compress AGENTS.md and project memory

-• /compact: rebuild older session history into the durable History Summary artifact now
+• /compact: rebuild older session history into the saved History Summary now

 • /new: start a new session